 So, you might wonder: If Kate is eligible to be Queen, then why is Prince Philip not King?

 The answer, according to the official website of the British royal family, is found in British Parliamentary law, which determines who’s up next for the throne, and also what title his or her spouse will have.
 In terms of succession, the law looks only to blood, and not to gender.
+This rule makes the royal family tree sounds complicated, but it’s actually easily explained.
 In terms of the spouses of royalty, however, that law treats men and women differently.
 Here’s an easy guide to the current line of succession.

 - When a male in the royal bloodline marries: His wife takes whatever is the female form of his title.
 Thus, when Prince William married Kate Middleton and became Duke of Cambridge, Kate became Duchess of Cambridge, and when Prince William becomes King, Kate’s title will change to match William’s.
 And delving back a couple of generations, when Queen Elizabeth II’s father, George VI, became King, his wife’s title became “Queen Consort,” although she was usually referred to as “Queen Elizabeth” (having been born Elizabeth Angela Marguerite Bowes-Lyon, not to be confused with Queen Elizabeth I of England, daughter of Henry VIII and Anne Boleyn).
 Queen Elizabeth held her title until George died, at which point Elizabeth II ascended to the throne, and her mum became “Queen Mother.”

 - When a female in the royal bloodline marries: Her husband is not eligible to take the male form of his wife’s title, as Marlene Koenig, a royal historian and writer of the Royal Musings blog, told Town and Country.
-That’s why Princess Eugenie’s fiancé, Jack Brooksbank, is expected to remain “Mr. Jack Brooksbank” upon their upcoming marriage in October.
+That’s why Princess Eugenie’s husband, Jack Brooksbank, remains “Mr. Jack Brooksbank” when they got married in October 2018.

 In keeping with this, when Philip Mountbatten married then-Princess Elizabeth in 1947, he did not become Prince.
-He only became Prince, or more formally, “Prince Consort,” when Queen Elizabeth II took the throne upon her father’s death.
+It wasn’t until 1957 that Queen Elizabeth bestowed the title of “prince” on Philip by issuing a letters patent.
 Fun fact: Philip was born a prince to both the Greek and Danish royal families but renounced his right to those thrones and titles to marry Elizabeth, and presumably as an incentive to do so, was designated His Royal Highness, the Duke of Edinburgh on the eve of the wedding, a title he retains to this day.

 Prince Philip, who officially gave up his royal duties in May 2017, has been Queen Elizabeth II’s “strength and stay” during her reign (and he calls her this adorable nickname).
 So it seems, a title is just that.
 You won’t want to miss these 21 candid, rarely seen photos of the British royals.